decentraland/adr/content/ADR-318-audio-playback-position-reports.md

 # Abstract

 Scenes that need to line gameplay or visuals up with sound (rhythm games, beat-driven effects, video-synchronized audio) have no way to learn where an `AudioSource` clip's playhead actually is.
 This document extends the `AudioEvent` component so renderers report the clip position periodically while a clip plays, in addition to the media state changes they already report.
+It mirrors what `PBVideoEvent` already does for video: the position travels in the renderer-owned event component, and the scene-owned `PBAudioSource` is not touched.
 The change is additive and backwards compatible.

 ## Context and problem statement